 M.B.A., Northwestern University

-Pramila Jayapal assumed office in the U.S. House of Representatives for Washington's 7th congressional district in January 2017.
-She is the first woman elected to Washington's 7th Congressional District, the first person of color elected to the Washington State Democratic delegation, and the first Indian American woman in Congress.
+Pramila Jayapal assumed office in the U.S. House of Representatives for Washington's 7th Congressional District in January 2017.
+She is the first person of color elected to the Washington State Democratic delegation and the first Indian American woman in Congress.

 Jayapal was born on September 21, 1965 in Chennai, India and raised in Indonesia and Singapore.
 She came to the United States in 1982 to attend college, earning a bachelor's degree from Georgetown University and an MBA from Northwestern University.
 She became a U.S. citizen in 2000.